yingtaoluo/Ironmaking-Sequence-Learning/README.md

 ## Solution
 The solution is provided in this repository.
 All contents including a thesis and the codes are available.
 Basically, we use Data Preprocessing, ICA and Normalization for feature engineering, and use Least-Square Supporting Vector Machine for regression model.
-We successfully performed a valid prediction both with two steps and one step.
+We successfully performed a cross-validation test both with two steps and one step.